 Visiting the Pyramids of Giza, taking a cruise down the Nile, and learning all about the ancient Egyptian pharaohs in Luxor were experiences of a lifetime.
 But being constantly hassled by touts to buy their souvenirs, ride their camels, and give them a baksheesh (tip) at times made me hesitant to leave my hotel room.

 I tried my best to prepare for Egypt.
 I scoured travel blogs and guides, read travel advisories with warnings about past terrorist attacks, and mentally prepared for the best of times and the worst.
 Or so I thought…

 After spending 30 days in this crazy, amazing country, I’ve come away with a list of 14 things that I really wish I would have known prior to landing in Cairo.
 Hopefully, this list of Egypt travel tips will help you prepare for the madness that awaits you in this amazing country!

 I should clarify a few points before you read on:

 - First, I refer to “Egyptians” in a negative context a few times in this article.
 I’m generally only speaking about Egyptian men who speak proficient English (among other languages) and work in tourism.
-Most Egyptians are very lovely people and in general won’t try to hassle you.
+Most Egyptians are very lovely people and, in general, don’t hassle you.

-- Second, I am a blonde haired, blue eyed, fair skinned American woman and I traveled to Egypt with my husband (who also happens to have blonde hair, blue eyes, and fair skin.
+- Second, I am a blonde-haired, blue-eyed, fair-skinned American woman.
+I traveled to Egypt with my husband (who also happens to have blonde hair, blue eyes, and fair skin.
 No, we are not related).
-So we likely generated more attention as it is 100% clear-as-day that we are not Egyptian.
+So we probably generated more attention as it is 100% clear as day that we are not Egyptian.
 And it is likely that I would have had a different experience if I was traveling alone (or if I was traveling as a brunette).

 - Third, if you visit Egypt with a tour group, you’ll likely escape many of the negative experiences that I describe in this post.
 Your tour guide will act as a kind of bodyguard to shield you from the touts.